lysannschlegel/GooglePlusShareActivity/README.md

 // URL sharing works as well.
 But you cannot share an image and a URL at the same time :(
 //NSArray* activityItems = @[ @"Hello Google+!", [NSURL URLWithString:@"https://github.com/lysannschlegel/GooglePlusShareActivity"] ];

+// If a file path URL is passed, it must point to an image.
+It is be attached as if you used a UIImage directly.
+//NSArray* activityItems = @[ @"Hello Google+!", [[NSBundle mainBundle] URLForResource:@"example" withExtension:@"jpg"] ];

 // You can also set up a GPPShareBuilder on your own.
 All other items will be ignored
 //id<GPPNativeShareBuilder> shareBuilder = (id<GPPNativeShareBuilder>)[GPPShare sharedInstance].nativeShareDialog;
 //[shareBuilder setPrefillText:@"Hello Google+!"];